marpaia/alpaca-trade-api-cpp/README.md

   - [Order Examples](#order-examples)
   - [Portfolio Examples](#porfolio-examples)

 ## Overview

-`alpaca-trade-api-cpp` is a C++ library for the [Alpaca Commission Free Trading API](https://alpaca.markets).
-The official HTTP API documentation can be found at https://docs.alpaca.markets/.
+`alpaca-trade-api-cpp` is a C++ client library for the [Alpaca Commission Free Trading API](https://alpaca.markets).

+Alpaca is a modern platform for algorithmic trading.
+Alpaca’s API is the interface for your trading algorithm to communicate with Alpaca’s brokerage service.
+The API allows your trading algorithm to access real-time price data, place orders, maintain watchlists, manage your portfolio, and more.
+In order to start trading with Alpaca API, please sign up at https://alpaca.markets/.

+Once you have signed up and have familiarized yourself with the API, please check out the C++ client documentation and begin implementing your own algorithm!
+If you'd rather use a language other than C++, clients are available in several other languages that may better satisfy your needs.
+You can browse the available API client libraries [here](https://alpaca.markets/docs/api-documentation/client-sdk/).

+Always a useful resource, the official HTTP API documentation can be found at https://docs.alpaca.markets/.

 ## Contributing